ABOUT HOUSTON ZEN CENTER

 Houston Zen Center is a Zen meditation Center in the Houston Heights.
-The Abbot, teachers and leaders of the Center are trained in the Soto Zen tradition, in the lineage of Suzuki Shunryu Roshi, (founder of San Francisco Zen Center and author of Zen Mind, Beginner’s Mind).
+The Abbot, teachers and leaders of the Center are trained in the Soto Zen tradition, in the lineage of Suzuki Shunryu Roshi, the founder of San Francisco Zen Center and author of Zen Mind, Beginner’s Mind.
 The membership and participants are very diverse, coming from all faith traditions and joining the various activities at the Center in ways that work for their lives and schedules

 The Center is open for meditation at regular hours every day except Friday.
 See the schedule for the daily hours.
 The weekend program on Sunday includes meditation, dharma talks, care of the temple and social gatherings.
 Everyone is welcome to the weekend programs as well as the daily meditation schedule.
 Weekend meditation as well as daily meditation is offered at no charge.

 Classes on introductory as well as advanced Zen topics are offered throughout the year.
 Most classes are 6-week series at modest prices.
 Retreats and special events led by visiting teachers are offered throughout the year as well.

 Zen emphasizes putting meditative awareness into activity.
 Thus, we work together as a meditation.
 Maintaining and expanding our grounds and garden, caring for the Center’s buildings, cooking and cleaning during the retreats, learning to play the bells and drums for service — these are some of the activities of mindfulness-in-action that deepen Zen practice.

 Practicing together in a shared space is the essence of Zen.
 Many of the Center's members meditate at the Center on a daily basis while many maintain meditation practice at their homes, coming to the Center on a weekly or monthly basis: this is understood to be an extension of the shared space that we maintain together.